 -uh-kul small uh-see

-also called ASAP.
-These are prostate cells that look like they might be cancer, but there are too few cells in the biopsy sample to be sure.
-With ASAP, there’s about a 40% to 50% chance of prostate cancer, so many doctors advise a repeat biopsy within a few months.
+also called ASAP or sometimes just atypia; a suspicious finding on a prostate biopsy pathology report in which the prostate cells look like they might be cancerous, but there are too few of them to be sure.
+If ASAP is found, there’s a high chance that there is cancer in the prostate, so many doctors advise having a repeat biopsy within a few months.
 See also biopsy, prostatic intraepithelial neoplasia.

 use of the patient’s own blood or tissue in a medical procedure; for example, using a woman’s own tissue to rebuild her breast is called autologous tissue construction.

-a complex and sometimes risky treatment that may be used when cancer is advanced or has come back, or as the main treatment in some types of leukemia or lymphoma.
-Either bone marrow or stem cells harvested from the patient’s bloodstream is removed, cleaned, and stored.
+a type of stem cell transplant that may be used when cancer is advanced or has come back, or as the main treatment in some types of leukemia or lymphoma.
+Blood stem cells are harvested either from the patient’s bone marrow or bloodstream and are frozen and stored.
 The patient is then given high doses of chemotherapy and/or radiation to kill the cancer cells.
 This also destroys the remaining bone marrow, making the body unable to fight infection.
-The saved stem cells are then given by transfusion (transplanted) to restore the patient’s immune defenses.
-The best place to have a transplant is at a comprehensive cancer center or other facility that has the technical skill and experience to perform it safely.
+The saved stem cells are then given back by transfusion (transplanted) to restore the patient’s immune defenses.
 Compare to allogeneic stem cell transplant.
 See also bone marrow, hematopoietic stem cell transplant, immune system.